youth Leadership Programs

 Senior C.I.Ts

-NOTE: Both our Junior and Senior CIT programs require an interview and evaluation process before applicants are accepted.
-Junior CIT registrants will be contacted in the spring.
-All interested Junior CIT age teens are welcome to register beginning November 18 (space permitting).
-Those interested in applying for the Senior CIT program can send an email to info@fircom.ca.
-Our summer camp directors will be sending out personal invitations to selected teens that have been a part of Fircom and have also shown interest in being employed on the summer camp team.
+Those interested in applying for the Senior C.I.T. program can send an email to Laura Powell, our Summer Camp Director: Laura@fircom.ca.
+Personal invitations will also be sent to selected teens that have been a part of Fircom and have also shown interest in being employed on the summer camp team.

 What to Expect